KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 ### Support Weapons (Shields)

-In squad runs, Chroma and/or Wisp can run Blast+Toxin on Sicarus to help clear shields.
+In general, Chroma and/or Wisp running the same shield setup as in solo (Sicarus+Balla) always works.
+Blast+Toxin can be modded on Sicarus to help consistently cover elements.

+In terms of overall element setups, supports should aim to run elements that are typically either not covered (toxin) or relegated to Contagion: Blast, Corrosive, Gas, Cold.
+This is mainly because with lower FPS in squads, contagion throws get slower too.

 [*__Overframe Link__*](https://overframe.gg/build/927801/)